Who We Are

 Our certifications and experience

-Amy and Kyren collectively have over 30 years of experience in the field of Empowerment-based self-defense.
-They have extensive experience working in healthcare and social service settings, both with clients and staff.
+Amy and Kyren collectively have over 30 years of experience in the field of Empowerment-based self-defense, and are both black belts in Jin Sei Ryu Karate-Do.
+We have extensive experience working in a variety of settings and with diverse groups.
 All of our trainings are trauma-informed and strive to be culturally humble.
 Kyren and Amy are happy to tailor trainings to the specific needs of the clients they serve.

 Both Amy and Kyren have current nationally-recognized certifications in the following areas: